 Oil Guard System (Delay Timer Control)

-A function that automatically switches the rangehood off after it's done removing excess airborne grease particles and odours.
-This is especially handy for cooks who want to leave their rangehood on for a set number of minutes while the food is cooling.
+A function that automatically switches the rangehood off after a fixed time has elapsed - especially handy for cooks who want to leave their rangehood on for a while longer to continue clearing the air and/or while the food is cooling.

 Perimeter Aspiration (PA)